JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 to provide the platform name from the `expect fun platformName(): String` function.
 We will use the `createApplicationScreenMessage` from both Android and iOS applications.

-Now, we create the implementation for Android in the `SharedCode/src/androidMain/kotlin/actual.kt`:
+Now, we need to create the implementation for Android in the `SharedCode/src/androidMain/kotlin/actual.kt`:
 <div class="sample" markdown="1" mode="kotlin" theme="idea" data-highlight-only="1" auto-indent="false">

 ```kotlin